Films Filmed in Morocco: A Cinematic Journey Through the Kingdom’s Exotic Landscapes

 The Man Who Would Be King (1975)

-Starring Sean Connery and Michael Caine, this adventure classic was filmed in Morocco, with the Atlas Mountains setting the stage for the two British soldiers as they attempt to conquer a small kingdom.
+Sean Connery and Michael Caine star in this timeless adventure filmed in Morocco.
+The Atlas Mountains lend a majestic setting to the story of two British soldiers seeking fortune and glory in a faraway kingdom.

 Gladiator (2000)